nsx31/git-notes/basics.md

 $ git rm README.md CONTRIBUTE.md

 # git rm command will automatically staged the changes and make git aware that we
-# deleted some files but that does not mean we can do the same thing some other way
+# deleted some files but that does not mean we can't do the same thing some other way

 $ rm README.md CONTRIBUTE.md
 $ git add .